 Rue - Ruta graveolens

 An evergreen shrub, Rue is grown mostly for its fragrance.
-The leaves and berries are used sparingly in cooking in some European countries and in Ethiopia.
+A member of the Citrus family, its leaves and berries are used sparingly in cooking in some European countries and in Ethiopia.
 Toxic and bitter in large amounts, it is employed as a garden border shrub to keep insects, rabbits, dogs and cats away.
 It also serves as a caterpillar host plant to the Giant Swallowtail and other butterflies.
 Some people develop a photosensitive skin allergy in contact with the plant, so handle with care.
-Grows best in neutral to alkaline soil.
+It grows best in neutral to alkaline soil.
 USDA hardiness zone: 4-10.

 Sage - Salvia officinalis

-A perennial evergreen shrub, and member of the mint family, Sage was once considered one of the essential herbs along with parsley, (sage), rosemary and thyme (remember the song?)
+An evergreen shrub, and member of the Mint family, Sage was once considered one of the essential herbs along with parsley, (sage), rosemary and thyme (remember the song?)
 The flowers are also edible.
-Tolerates acidic to moderately alkaline soil and does best in slightly acidic soil.
+It tolerates acidic to moderately alkaline soil and does best in slightly acidic soil.
 USDA hardiness zone: 5-10.

 Sage, Autumn -

-A perennial evergreen shrub, and member of the mint family.
+An evergreen shrub, and member of the Mint family.